 This is a beginners course in conversational Mandarin.
 This involves the use of a selection of teaching methods including the use of MOOCS.
 The primary aim of this course is to develop a wide range of written and verbal vocabulary of words.
 There might be a possibility of accreditation.

 This course provides an opportunity to use the language when travelling and also for pure cultural development.
-It also allows you to be able to take a course in the language at a later stage such as at university.
+It also enables you to take a course in the language at a later stage such as at university.